Unify and manage your data

 Comparison Operators

-A match rule contains various key elements and the primary element, usually positioned in a JSON after the comparator and match token classes, is the rule’s comparison formula.
+A match rule contains various key elements.
+Its primary element is the rule's comparison formula, which is usually positioned in a JSON, after the comparator and match token classes.
 Depending on the rule type you choose (automatic, suspect, <custom>, or relevance_based), it will be a boolean or arithmetic expression that defines how two match candidates should be compared for similarity.
-The rule will use Comparison Operators and Helper Operators (Equals, In, And, Or, and Null Values) as the key components of the expression.
+The rule will use Comparison Operators and Helper Operators (e.g., Equals, In, And, Or, and Null Values), as the key components of the expression.
+For more information, see topic Helper Operators.

 The comparison on the attribute is considered true if: